danielschwartz85/interval-scheduler/README.md

 storage.instances[].port | Redis host port | '6379'
 storage.masterIndex | Keep scheduling internal and external locks and metadata on this Redis instance, this Redis would take up most memory for the scheduling process. | 0 (first instance)

-## limitations
+## Limitations
-- when setting the same task (by task id) twice the task is simply updated, the task interval and meta data is updated but **only after the task executes**, for example if the task interval is updated to 10 minutes instead of 1 minute then the task would be executed in 1 minute and then each 10 minutes.
+- when setting the same task (by task id) twice the task is simply updated, the task interval and meta data are updated but **only after the task executes**.
+For example if the task interval is updated to 10 minutes when it was 1 minute then the task would execute in 1 minute and then executed again every 10 minutes.

-## performance
+## Performance
 Method | Time | info
 ---------| --------| ------
-assignTask | O(Log(n)) | n is task bucket size (if M tasks should perform at N times then n = N) removeTask | O(1) | when executing tasks each task peek | O(1) |
-clearAllTasks | O(N) | while n is the number of tasks (but done in iterations to protect redis CPU)
+assignTask | O(Log(N)) | N is task bucket size (if M tasks should perform at K times then N = K) removeTask | O(1) | when executing tasks each task peek | O(1) | This is the operation that occurs every 'checkTasksEverySeconds' seconds clearAllTasks | O(N) | while N is the number of tasks (but done in iterations to protect redis CPU)